AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onboarding.md

 -  `Your week starts on...` - Select the day of the week that you would like to be the start of the week in your reports.

--  *Which version of [!UICONTROL Magento] do you use?* - Select the `currency` that your store operates in.
+-  *Which version of Commerce do you use?* - Select the `currency` that your store operates in.

 -  *Is your store based in the European Union?* - If you answer `Yes` to this question, we will host your Data Warehouse and all of your data in the European Union, in compliance with GDPR.

 ## Database settings

--  `Database name` - What is the *name of the MySQL database* where your [!UICONTROL Magento] transactional data resides?
+-  `Database name` - What is the *name of the MySQL database* where your Commerce transactional data resides?

--  `Table prefix (optional)` - Are the tables contained in your [!UICONTROL Magento] database prepended by anything (for example, `store_`)?
+-  `Table prefix (optional)` - Are the tables contained in your Commerce database prepended by anything (for example, `store_`)?
 This is not normally the case, but it is a customization that can be made.